 Understanding the cause of allergies is the first step in committing to an Active Wellness regimen that eschews allergy medications.
 Allergic reactions begin in the immune system.
 When something like dust, mold or pollen produces an allergic reaction in people, it’s because their immune systems are overreacting to the foreign substance.
 Those with strong immune systems may not react at all, while others may be mildly to severely irritated.
 Here are some ways to fortify the immune system and possibly minimize allergies in the long run:

 - Massage: The lymphatic system is the main carrier of the immune system and functions similarly to a sewer system by helping the body drain clogging fluids such as mucous.
 One way to open up the lymphatic system and to keep it flowing smoothly is through massage.1 The body can then rid itself of excess mucous produced from the allergic response.
+The KenkoTouch® enables you to give and have a portable massage to help keep the lymphatic system humming.

 - Turmeric: Lymphatic drainage is blocked when the adrenal gland manufactures too much cortisol, known as the stress hormone.
 Turmeric is an adaptogenic herb that addresses the stress-lymph connection by helping to naturally lower cortisol levels while increasing antioxidant stress-fighting activity and boosting lymphatic circulation.2